Our Services

 Therapy services provided by Licensed professional counselors (LPCs), Licensed Marriage and Family Therapists (LMFTs), LPC-Associates and LMFT-Associates on site.

-• Accompaniment
+• Accompaniment to

-• to law enforcement offices
+• Law enforcement offices

-• Assistance
+• Assistance with

-• with Crime Victims’ Compensation (a financial assistance program that helps eligible victims of crime with certain expenses related to the crime).
+• Crime Victims’ Compensation (a financial assistance program that helps eligible victims of crime with certain expenses related to the crime).

 • Crisis Intervention

-• to support and stabilize sexual assault victims
+• To support and stabilize sexual assault victims

 • Information

-• about the criminal justice process
+• About the criminal justice process

-• about crime victims’ rights
+• About crime victims’ rights

-• about other resources relevant to the survivors needs and situation
+• About other resources relevant to the survivors needs and situation

 • Referrals

-• to other organizations and service providers relevant to the survivors needs and situation
+• To other organizations and service providers relevant to the survivors needs and situation

 • Walk-In Services